 Star Wars: The Old Republic

 Star Wars: The Old Republic has always had a bit of an identity problem.
 One half tries to be a continuation of the Knights of the Old Republic single-player games, split up into several class stories that let you experience the Star Wars galaxy as a Chiss Imperial Agent or Sith Warrior.
-The other half is trying to be one of the best MMOs around, but it’s pretty traditional and struggles with its free-to-play elements at times.
+The other half is trying to be one of the best MMOs around, but it’s pretty traditional and sometimes struggles with its free-to-play elements.

-It’s the class stories that are worth the intergalactic journey alone: they’re ambitious, authentically Star Wars, and epic in scope.
-The fifth expansion, Knights of the Fallen Empire, focuses almost entirely on this part of the game.
+The class stories are worth embarking on this intergalactic journey: they’re ambitious, authentically Star Wars, and epic in scope.
+Its fifth expansion, Knights of the Fallen Empire, focuses almost entirely on this part of the game.
 Knights of the Fallen Empire is, essentially, a single-player game stuck inside an MMO.
 It’s great, evocative even of Knights of the Old Republic II.
-Even though this Star Wars game tries hard to wriggle free of its genre, as the closest thing we have to a KOTOR sequel, it’s a must-play.
+Even though this Star Wars game tries hard to wriggle free of its genre, it’s a must-play as the closest thing we have to a KOTOR sequel.

 Star Wars: Episode 1 Racer